Guides

 {"time":"2023-02-24T09:26:41.666602404+01:00","level":"ERROR+4","msg":"Fatal level"}

-Notice how the custom levels are labelled in terms of the defaults.
-This probably isn't what you want, so you should customize the level names through the HandlerOptions type:
+Notice how the custom levels are labeled in terms of the defaults.
+This is definitely not what you want, so you should customize the level names through the HandlerOptions type like this:

 . . .